ColinPattinson/colinpattinson.github.io/_posts/2020-01-06-typefaces.md

 ## Legibility vs Readability
 Legibility is about the ability to distinguish characters (/ [glyphs](https://en.wikipedia.org/wiki/Glyph)) from one another.
 Characters width, weight, height and its use of serifs all affect legibility.

-Readability is a bit more broader about how the type is arranged.
+Readability is more broad, it's about how the type is arranged.
 This can be affected by type size, type case, colour and contrast.

 Maybe this site describes it better…